-Fecal coliforms are a type of fecal indicator bacteria (FIB) found in the digestive systems of humans and animals.
+Fecal coliforms are a type of fecal indicator bacteria (FIB) found in the digestive systems of humans and animals that are monitored worldwide to evaluate water quality.
 The presence of fecal coliforms in surface waters is used as an indicator of human pathogens, which can cause illness in swimmers and recreators.
 Bacteria have historically been used as indicators of human pathogens because bacteria are easier and less costly to measure than pathogens themselves.

 In 1999 the Santa Ana Regional Water Quality Control Board adopted a Total Maximum Daily Load (TMDL) for fecal coliforms in the Newport Bay.
 Given the complexity of the problem, the paucity of relevant data on bacteria sources and fate, the expected difficulties in identifying and implementing appropriate control measures and uncertainty regarding the nature and attainability of the shellfishing beneficial use in the Bay, a prioritized, phased approach to the control of bacterial quality was developed.
 The phased approach is intended to allow for additional monitoring and assessment to address areas of uncertainty and for future revision and refinement of the TMDL.
 The TMDL is concentration based, and requires attainment of water contact recreation standards no later than December 30, 2014 and with shellfish standards no later than December 30, 2019.